 One of the most common ways in which people exercise their data protection rights is to request a copy of the information an organisation holds about them.

-If you would like to make a request to UEA for the data we hold about you, see our webpage 'requests for personal information'.
+If you would like to make a request to UEA for the data we hold about you, see Requests for personal information.